makogan02/cse15l-lab-reports/Lab2.md

 # Part 3 #

+* In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn’t know before.

 I learned that I can create a keygen that will automatically be called when I try to log in to the server.
 I also found it interesting that I can see what files there are in a computer that I am connected to using ls.
 Even though it's a bit beyond the scope of this course I also learned that we need to have a server class and a URLHandler to run a server.